sandunmayadunne/github101/readme.md

 -this is feature a branch
 -the newly added line

+I added new same good
- Add other new test line
+line

+I am the good developer who worked correctly